opentrng/opentrng.github.io/docs/emulator.md

 > For detailed information on script **parameters**, use the `-h` option {: .notice--info}

-The `emulator` directory also includes a [jupyter notebook](https://jupyter.org) named `playground.ipynb`, providing an interactive environment to explore and utilize the emulator's internal routines.
+The `emulator` directory also includes a [jupyter notebook](https://jupyter.org) named `playground.ipynb`, providing an interactive environment to explore and utilize the emulator's routines.

 ## Emulate noisy ring oscillators